 Please refer to our Tax Set Up manual page for a full list of instructions to get your taxes set up.

-You can configure taxes for your point of sale system by navigating to the Setting > Taxes.
-Here you will be able to create a New tax and Edit or Delete existing taxes.
-You may even Copy an existing tax for an quicker setup process.
+You can configure taxes for your point of sale system by navigating to Settings> Taxes.
+Here, you will be able to create a New tax and Edit or Delete existing taxes.
+You may even Copy an existing tax for a quicker setup process.
 From the …More drop down menu you may view your Tax Report.

-Each tax is given a name, assigned to an economic zone and determined to be inclusive or exclusive.
-Also, the rate must be defined, as well as the date of validity for that rate.
+Each tax is given a name, assigned to an economic zone, and determined to be inclusive or exclusive.
+The rate and date of validity must also be defined.

-All tax rates will be exclusive by default unless the box for “Included” is checked.
-If you enable the option “included” the POS will calculate the tax under the assumption that the tax is included in the retail price.
-This means total will not increase for the customer.
-However the net revenue will decrease for your business.
-This settings usually makes sense if including the tax is required by the local government or for cash only businesses that do not want to avoid dealing with change.
+By default, all tax rates will be exclusive unless the box for “Included” is checked.
+If you enable the option “Included,” the POS will calculate the tax under the assumption that the tax is included in the retail price.
+This means the total will not increase for the customer.
+However, the net revenue will decrease for your business.
+This setting usually makes sense if including the tax is required by the local government or for cash-only businesses that do not want to avoid dealing with change.

 Each tax applies to one economic zone.